Huy-DNA/MPiSC/code/ltqueue/report/main.typ

 The followings are the timestamp propagation procedures.

 Note that compare to the original paper @ltqueue, we have make some trivial modification on line 11-12 to handle the leaf node case, which was left unspecified in the original algorithm.
 In many ways, this modification is in the same light with the mechanism the algorithm is already using, so intuitively, it should not affect the algorithm's correctness or wait-freedom.
-Note that on line 25 of `refreshLeaf`, we omit which version of `readFront` it's calling, simply assume that the dequeuer and the enqueuer should call their corresponding version of `readFront`.
+Note that on line 25 of `refreshLeaf`, we omit which version of `spsc_readFront` it's calling, simply assume that the dequeuer and the enqueuer should call their corresponding version of `spsc_readFront`.

 #figure(
   kind: "algorithm",